jjcamber/ASU/README.md

 DM me for details on ASU auto course enroller

-Monitors course openings and sends text a text message when there is an availability
+Monitors course openings and sends a text message when there is an availability

 (Requires your own windows server or machine running 24/7)